 Section 5.
-A Party serving as the official affiliate of a County Party within an incorporated city, legally recognized by the state of Kentucky, shall be a "City Party".
+A Party chartered as the official affiliate by a County Party within an incorporated city, legally recognized by the state of Kentucky, shall be a "City Party".
 The name of the City Party shall be "The Libertarian Party of " followed by the name of the city, and then followed by the word "Kentucky".

 Section 6.
 For the purposes of this Constitution, a "Party" is defined as any Constitutionally-sanctioned organizational unit within the State Party, including the State Party.